The role of your Commissioner

 - monitoring the police budget and ensuring it is spent efficiently

 - working with a range of partners to improve services to local people.

-Her main aim is to ensure that North Yorkshire stays one of the safest areas in England.
-You can find out more by reading Julia’s Police and Crime Plan.
+The Commissioner’s main aim is to ensure that North Yorkshire and the City of York stays one of the safest areas in England.

 Police and Crime Commissioners

 The role of the PCCs is to be the voice of the people and hold the police to account.
 They are responsible for the totality of policing.

 PCCs aim to cut crime and deliver an effective and efficient police service within their force area.